Crosbie Wind Farm

 Project Proposal

-We are in the initial stages of the proposed project’s development.
-We want to start a conversation with the local community about how a sustainable development project in the area could help support the local economy in North Ayrshire and actively contribute to Scotland’s renewable energy and climate change targets.
+We are determined to be a good neighbour to the communities that are local to the proposed site for the project and so we have been working alongside them at every step of the design process to hear from them about how a sustainable development project in the area could help support the local economy in North Ayrshire and actively contribute to Scotland’s renewable energy and climate change targets.